timescale/pgai/README.md

 ### Chat_complete

-Generate text or complete a chat using key words and phrases:
+Generate text or complete a chat:

-* Return different possible answers for a specific question from a specific persona:
+* Have an LLM generate text from a prompt:

     ```sql
+    -- the following two metacommands cause the raw query results to be printed
+    -- without any decoration
     \pset tuples_only on
     \pset format unaligned